Aidar5/nattoeng/docs/source/book/19_ssh_telnet/pexpect.rst

   * passwords are requested with getpass module

-* ``ip_list`` - list of IP addresses of devices to which the connected will established
+* ``ip_list`` - list of IP addresses of devices to which the connection will be established
-* connection to devices from the list is occurs in the loop
+* connection to devices from the list occurs in the loop
 * In spawn class, SSH connection establishes to current address using specified user name
 * after that, the pairs of methods begin to alternate: expect and sendline

   * ``expect`` - waits for substring
   * ``sendline`` - when a line appears, a command is sent

-* •	this happens until the end of the loop and only the last command is different:
+* this happens until the end of the loop and only the last command is different:

-  * ``before`` lets you count everything that caught pexpect before the previous substring in *expect*
+  * ``before`` lets you read everything that caught by pexpect before the previous substring in *expect*

 .. note::